kpd19/Two_Pathogen_Evolution/README.md

 The script `non_evolution_simulations.R` plots the host and two pathogen dynamics for simulations without eco-evolutionary dynamics for the best parameter set over varying amounts of environmental stochasticity.
 The file `simulation_no_evo.csv` contains the simulated data.

 The script `vary_phi.R` plots the dynamics and variation in morphotype frequency when the overwintering rate of the pathogen (&phi;) is varied.
-The file `phi_pmnpv.csv` is the frequency of the multi-capsid morphotype over varying Douglas-fir frequencies and the file `phi_dynamics.csv` are example dynamics across the range of &phi;. [<code style = "color : Gold">Figures 1</code>	]
+The file `phi_pmnpv.csv` is the frequency of the multi-capsid morphotype over varying Douglas-fir frequencies and the file `phi_dynamics.csv` are example dynamics across the range of &phi;. [<code style = "color : gold">Figures 1</code>	]

 ## Biocontrol